HanOostdijk/rmd_pdf_examples/README.md

 In the last examples we used a parameter to distinguish the two cases: only one plot or with an additional plot.
 We used the parameter as a boolean flag for the *eval* and *echo* parameters in the *r1b* chunk.
 However each parameter in a chunk can be an R expression.
 We use this in the current example: we include child documents where the file name is an R expression dependent on the parameter.
 The example shows a table where depending on a parameter *sortorder* the observations with the highest or lowest values of the variable *Sepal.Length* are displayed.

+## iris_data_set_vm6.rmd
+In the previous examples we used only a limited amount of LaTeX in our code.
+In this example we show how to display two or more tables side by side.
+This is convenient (saves space and avoids turning over pages) when dealing with many small tables.
+The LaTeX code needed for this was found on [**stackoverflow**](http://stackoverflow.com/questions/23926671/side-by-side-xtables-in-rmarkdown ) by Marcin Kosiński.
+In this example we place the two possible tables of the previous example side by side.

 ## Session Info for created documents